yixuan/spectra/README.md

 ## Shift-and-invert Mode

-When we want to find eigenvalues that are closest to a number `σ`, for example to find the smallest eigenvalues of a positive definite matrix (in which case `σ = 0`), it is advised to use the shift-and-invert mode of eigen solvers.
+When it is needed to find eigenvalues that are closest to a number `σ`, for example to find the smallest eigenvalues of a positive definite matrix (in which case `σ = 0`), it is advised to use the shift-and-invert mode of eigen solvers.